Berlin clubs itching to restart the party amid uncertainty | DW | 11.06.2021

 For over a decade, Berlin has been a magnet for international party tourists once dubbed the Easyjetset.
 The city's clubs have boomed, bringing €1.5 billion ($1.83 billion) into the economy in 2018 alone.

 But in the wake of a devastating lockdown, club culture is under threat.
-Despite the announcement this week by Berlin culture minister Klaus Lederer that some dancing will be allowed outdoors again from June 18 — partly as an alternative to the illegal outdoors parties happening Hasenheide Park in the Neukölln district, for example — uncertainty remains.
+Despite the announcement this week by Berlin culture minister Klaus Lederer that some dancing will be allowed outdoors again from June 18 — partly to lessen enthusiasm for illegal outdoor raves happening in Hasenheide Park in the Neukölln district, for example — uncertainty remains.

 A survey from May showed that almost 16% of club owners are thinking about shutting down due to ongoing sense of precariousness.
 Even when venues are reopened, it is not guaranteed that clubbers will return.